 Socioeconomic Development

 Having access to hard-currency income has become the key factor behind the widening gap in income and living standards, with the most significant contribution coming from remittances sent by the Cuban diaspora.
-The majority of Cubans living abroad are phenotypically “white,” so remittances – largely transferred within family lines – primarily benefit white households on the island.
-With an annual total of around $3 billion, remittances play a role in perpetuating social and racial stratification within society.
+Most Cubans living abroad are phenotypically “white,” so remittances – which largely circulate within family lines – primarily benefit white households on the island.
+With an annual total of around $3 billion, remittances play a role in perpetuating social and racial stratification in society.
 As remittances serve as the primary source of capital for starting a private business, social and racial inequality becomes deeply ingrained in the structure.
 Official Gini coefficient calculations, which only consider peso incomes, are therefore meaningless in a society affected by a dual-currency gap.

 Socioeconomic barriers